Yakumwamba/Yakumwamba/README.md

   If you have any questions, feel free to reach out to me via  [Twitter](https://twitter.com/brianlemba) or mail  [Mail](https://yakumwamba@gmail.com).

 ### Hackathons
-- I havent participated in any hackthon of late but you can check my [DevPost](https://devpost.com/Yakumwamba) for future hackathons I will participate in.
+✅ I Continously participate in Web3 hackathons which is a great way for me to network with hackers in the blockchain industry, Check my profile here [DevPost](https://devpost.com/Yakumwamba)

 ### 📕 Blogs